ConsenSysMesh/Fae/docs/Specification.md

 The contracts (but not the escrows) that it invokes must be enumerated with their arguments at the time of the caller's creation; likewise, the contracts that it creates must be enumerated, though their contents may be programmatic.
-This restriction is imposed to ensure that contracts may be executed lazily:
+This restriction is imposed to ensure that contracts may be executed lazily, for the following reason.

-  - For output contracts, it is necessary to know exactly the contract IDs that are created, even for transactions that are not otherwise executed, so that their existence is known to later transactions that invoke them.

-  - For input contracts, not only the existence of an update to a particular contract must be known in advance, but also the *nonexistence* of updates to other contracts, so that future transactions may selectively execute just those contracts in their dependency tree.
+Both the existence of an update to a particular contract, as well as the *nonexistence* of updates to other contracts, must be known in advance, so that future transactions may selectively execute just those contracts in their dependency tree.
+The entire information necessary for resolving state changes to input contracts must be known *without* having to execute irrelevant and possibly untrusted code.

 There is also a security detail.
 The arguments cannot be computed by the calling contract because to allow untrusted computation to intervene in contract invocation exposes the entire system to crippling denial-of-service attacks where transactions spuriously invoke contracts via a nonterminating computation, thus blocking them from ever being used by another transaction.

 Contracts have an internal state called the *accumulator* that they may update.
 When a contract is invoked, the following sequence is executed: